 If you do choose COBRA coverage, you'll get another 60-day special enrollment period after your COBRA coverage ends; this gives you time to switch to an Obamacare plan.

 Marketplace insurance plans.
-As mentioned above, you can go to MNsure to compare features and costs for a variety of insurance plans.
-Because you are unemployed, you will probably qualify for lower monthly premiums and reduced out-of-pocket costs, based on your income and family size.
+As mentioned above, you can go to $EXCHANGE to compare features and costs for a variety of insurance plans.
+Because you are unemployed, you will probably qualify for tax credits to lower your monthly premiums, based on your income and family size.
 If your income is very low, you may end up paying very little -- or nothing at all -- for coverage.
 For more information, see the additional resources listed below.

 Other private insurance plans.
 You may purchase a private health insurance plan directly from an insurance company or through a broker; some of these plans may be available outside of open enrollment periods.
 This may be an expensive option with limited benefits, so compare your options carefully.

 For more information, see Private Plans Outside the Marketplace on Healthcare.gov.

 What About the Tax Penalty?

 For most people, the tax penalty for going without health insurance disappeared in 2019.
 But this is not true in a handful of states.
 If you live in a state that requires you to have health insurance or pay a tax penalty, unemployment may not get you out of that requirement.
 However, if your income drops below a certain level, you won't have to pay.